 Egypt Petroleum Show (EGYPS)

-In 2018, Egypt was the largest non-OPEC oil producer in Africa and third largest of dry natural gas.
+As of April 2020, Egypt holds the rank for the largest non-OPEC oil producer in Africa and third largest of dry natural gas.
 Egypt also plays a vital role in international energy markets through its operation of the Suez Canal and the Suez-Mediterranean (SUMED) Pipeline.
-Foreign investment into the oil and gas sector reached approximately $ 10 billion in 2018, marking a reversal of the trend of a few years ago, when foreign investors shied away from the country following the 2011 revolution.
-EICDataStream currently tracks close to 50 projects in the oil and gas industry with a combined CAPEX worth more than $ 52 billion.
+In 2019, foreign investment into the country reached a total of $9 billion with circa $6 billion of the $9 billion coming from the oil and gas sector, marking a reversal of the trend of a few years ago, when foreign investors shied away from the country following the 2011 revolution.
+EIC DataStream currently tracks close to 50 projects in the oil and gas industry with a combined CAPEX worth more than $ 48 billion.
 Despite important oil and gas field development upstream, the vast majority of these opportunities are downstream in the petrochemical industry.

 Electricity consumption in Egypt is increasing faster than capacity expansion, and the country is currently witnessing a substantial power crisis.
-Egypt’s installed power generation capacity was around 39 GW by the end of 2016 and electricity generation was 187Twh.
+Egypt’s installed power generation capacity was around 55.2 GW by the end of 2018 and electricity generation was 196Twh.
 Only about 60–70% of capacity was operating, mainly due to the country’s inability to import raw materials necessary to produce power.
 Egypt had originally outlined plans to install 30 GW of additional capacity between 2010 and 2020, of which about 25 GW have been completed by 2019.
-EICDataStream currently tracks more than $ 70 billion of opportunities in the power sectors, across all technologies from nuclear, conventional to coal and with a substantial of growth of the renewables solar and wind projects.
+EIC DataStream currently tracks more than $ 70 billion of opportunities in the power sectors, across all technologies from nuclear, conventional to coal and with a substantial of growth of the renewable solar and wind projects.

 Going forward Egypt presents numerous opportunities for the entire supply chain across multiple sectors, as the country seeks greater foreign investment by reducing entry restrictions and increasing the ease of doing business.